etw11/DunedinPACNI/README.md

 The details of these results can be found in [our preprint](https://www.biorxiv.org/content/10.1101/2024.08.19.608305v1).

 ### What do I need to estimate DunedinPACNI?
 To estimate DunedinPACNI in new data, you will need brain MRI data parcellated using FreeSurfer.
-DunedinPACNI was developed using FreeSurfer v6.0, though the algorithm works with other FreeSurfer versions.
+This package can directly read FreeSurfer output into R for FreeSurfer v5, v6, and v7.
+DunedinPACNI was developed using FreeSurfer v6.0.

+If you have data from FreeSurfer v4 or earlier, you might run into bugs due to changes in ROI naming conventions in the newer FreeSurfer versions.
+To fix this, you can manually format your data into a CSV file to match the newer ROI naming conventions (section __Steps if you do not have complete recon-all FreeSurfer outputs from your dataset__).

 You also need a CSV file with all participant IDs.